ituch136/security_hardening/README.md

 ansible-playbook -K playbook.yml
 ```

-After that, switch `ansible_user` in the inventory to the service user.
+Add that bootstrap user to `security_ssh_allow_users` for this run, otherwise the lockout check stops the role before sshd is touched.
+After the run, switch `ansible_user` in the inventory to the service user.

 **AllowUsers.** Any account not listed loses SSH access after sshd restarts.
 The role checks the user Ansible is connected as, but not other people who log in to the host.
 Add them to `security_ssh_allow_users`.

 **Changing the SSH port.** The current run keeps working over the existing connection.
 The next run connects to `ansible_port` from the inventory, so update it.
 The ufw rule for the old port stays in place unless ufw is reset.

 **`security_ufw_reset`.** Deletes every ufw rule, including ones this role did not create, and restores the files in `/etc/ufw/` to package defaults.
-The firewall is disabled between the reset and the final enable task.
+The firewall is disabled between the reset and the final enable task, and the reset task reports `changed` on every run.
 Do not turn it on for hosts with manually added rules.

 **Docker.** ufw does not filter ports published by Docker containers: that traffic goes through the FORWARD chain, not INPUT.
 This role does not change that.